 Case in point, Leslie Kaminoff, a New York based yoga instructor, advocates a version of yoga that is entirely stripped of cultural, ontological or historical context.

 In his words: “I wouldn’t even say that yoga as a field necessarily needs to gain its authenticity from this feeling that it was invented by Indians.
-I mean, there’s a difference between inventing something and discovering it.
+I mean, there’s a difference between mechanical bull for sale inventing something and discovering it.
 I believe of course, that yoga was discovered in India; but that doesn’t mean that Indians own it.”

 He even admits that “the world has turned into a place where someone like me – who is profoundly unemployable in any other field – can travel the globe sharing these teachings with the sincere, dedicated groups of lifelong learners we call Yoga Educators”.